 Address the Risks

 During the project execution, you also ensure that the risks are identified and addressed.
-Focus on managing stakeholders is another important point.
+Focus on managing the project stakeholders is another important point.
 You will also need to conduct the meetings within teams and with the stakeholders.
 Furthermore, you will disseminate the project information to project stakeholders.

 Follow the Plan or Change the Plan